 Iran’s army reported that four Iranian soldiers were killed in Israeli strikes on Iran as a result of Israel’s retaliation against Iran’s missile attack earlier this month.

-The Iranian Foreign Ministry stated that it had a responsibility to defend its own interests, but also added that Iran “recognizes its responsibilities towards and security in the region,” a statement seen as relatively accommodative.
+The Iranian Foreign Ministry stated that it had a responsibility to defend its own interests, but also added that Iran “recognizes its responsibilities towards peace and security in the region,” a statement seen as relatively accommodative.

 For weeks, it was widely expected that Israel would retaliate against Iran for the barrage of nearly 200 ballistic missiles launched at Israel by Iran on 1 October.

-Tehran claimed the attack was a retaliation to the July killing of leader Ismail Haniyeh, who was killed on Iranian soil.
+Tehran claimed the attack was a retaliation to the July killing of Hamas leader Ismail Haniyeh, who was killed on Iranian soil.
 Israel and its allies shot down many missiles, but only a few struck central and southern Israel.

 After the Israeli strikes, Iranian media showed footage of traffic flowing normally in a number of cities.
-School and activities also continued as planned.
+School and sports activities also continued as planned.

 The Israeli military announced the operation on Saturday shortly after reports of explosions in Iran.
 IDF spokesperson Rear Adm.
 Daniel Hagari stated that the military has demonstrated its readiness “to defend Israel”.